bernmic/justmusic-javalin/README.md

 ## Build

 Frontend need to be built first.
+This will be done with the parent pom.xml.

 ### Frontend
 To build the frontend, Node / NPM is required.
 After that the Angular-CLI needs to be installed.